paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

 Of course this in and of itself is of limited use except for shortening common commands or giving them more memorable names.
 However, if you add a `!` at the beginning of your `alias` you are telling `git` to start a `Shell` where you can start using `bash`.

-Note that you need to be very careful about the use of single `'` and double `"` quotes.
-If you use double `"` quotes then `git` will try to evaluate what's in your alias and you may find you get unexpected behaviour.

-E.g. trying to create an alias that contains `"//some commands//... $someVar ...//some other comands//"` will cause `git` to evaluate `$someVar`.
-So if `$someVar` currently equals `someVal` you would get an `alias` of  `"//some commands//... someVal ...//some other comands//"`.
-Typically at the point of creating the `alias` `$someVar` will be undefined so you'll just get blank sections in your `alias`.

 * Committing everything

   I pretty much always want to commit all of my unstaged files - otherwise how do I know if I've missed something crucial from my commit?